1st time in Thailand for three weeks in Feburary What activities / Towns /Islands / Tours are best budget?

 I think with Thailand it's about finding the right balance.
 Do a little adventure, a little pampering, a little budget and you can't go wrong!

 If you have 3 weeks I would only spend a few days in Bangkok (big, load tourist city).
 Then I would head north to Chiang Mai - there are some great Thai cooking courses, Muay Thai boxing gyms, and markets - depending on your interests.
 From there you can continue on the Chiang Rai to take a trek, visit the hill tribes, and check out the Golden Triangle.
-To get a bit back on the beaten track, I would recommend Koh Phi Phi for an island stay. over 6 years ago
+To get a bit back on the beaten track, I would recommend Koh Phi Phi for an island stay. almost 7 years ago

 I would suggest starting and ending your Thailand adventure in Bangkok.
 Its a wonderful city with lots to do, but it can be very exhausting.
 I tend to take a mixture of the fantastic skytrain and walking and can usually manage a couple of days of the blur that is Bangkok before I need something quieter!!

 Things to do in BKK - ride the skytrain; visit the night markets; visit the Golden Palace; shop at MBK where they have everything; try local food from a street stall where they cook it infront of you.

 I love the islands of Koh Samui as there are still places there that are quiet and wonderful and I adore the island of Koh Phangnang which requires either the overnight train or a flight to Koh Samui and then a ferry to KP and then a jeepnie over the centre of the island.
 I have stayed in Star Huts a couple of times and found them good although the prices have crept up a little.

 I recently went to Koh Samet which is only a couple of hours drive (and a small ferry ride) from Bangkok.
 You have to pick your beach place with some care as i found that the ones closest to the main ferry landing were not what I wanted, but a little further away, they were great.